Lzduque/personal-stylist-api/README.md

 ### Response

 This API will respond with an Capsule Wardrobe for display purposes as a JSON.
-All pieces will be grouped into types, thei quantities will be displayed, as well as their suggested colors:
+All pieces will be grouped into types, their quantities will be displayed, as well as their suggested colors:

 ```
 [